 About Great Parks

-Great Parks of Hamilton County was created in 1930 with the mission to preserve and protect natural resources and to provide outdoor recreation and education in order to enhance the quality of life for present and future generations.
-Great Parks manages 22 parks and conservation areas spanning over 18,000 acres across Hamilton County.
-It is a political subdivision of the State of Ohio, governed by a Board of Park Commissioners.
-The five board members serve without compensation and are appointed by the Judge of Probate Court of Hamilton County.
+Established in 1930, Great Parks is dedicated to preserving and protecting natural resources and providing outdoor recreation and education to enhance the quality of life for present and future generations.
+Managing 22 parks and conservation areas and spanning over 18,000 acres, Great Parks serves as a vital steward of Hamilton County’s greenspace.
+As a political subdivision of the State of Ohio, it is governed by a Board of Park Commissioners.
+Five board members are appointed by the Hamilton County Probate Court Judge and serve without compensation.

 About the Levies

-The 2016 1 mill replacement levy provides approximately $2.58 million per year for capital projects.
+The 2016 1 mill levy generates approximately $2.58 million per year for capital projects.
 Outside funding through our recreational revenue streams, Motor Vehicle Permit sales, State and Federal grants, and philanthropic support through private donations offset the gap in funding.

-The 2021 0.95 mill levy funds approximately 76% of the $101 million in critical infrastructure needs and approximately 56% of the $124 million in park improvements identified through the master plan process.
-Outside funding through our recreational revenue streams, Motor Vehicle Permit sales, State and Federal grants, and our philanthropic support through donations, including the Go Big! $50 million capital campaign launched in 2022 to help offset the gap in funding.
+The 2021 0.95 mill levy funds approximately 76% of critical infrastructure needs ($101 million) and approximately 56% of the planned park improvements ($124 million) identified through the Great Parks Master Plan.
+Outside funding through our recreational revenue streams, Motor Vehicle Permit sales, State and Federal grants, and our philanthropic support through donations, including the Go Big! $50 million capital campaign to help offset the gap in funding.

 - Upgrade, improve, enhance existing facilities and increase accessibility